-17 The bracketed language can be used, if the organization prefers more specific language than the phrase "any vacancies..." in the first sentence of this Section 3.04.
+The bracketed language can be used, if the organization prefers more specific language than the phrase "any vacancies..." in the first sentence of this Section 3.04.

-18 See N-PCL §706(a).
-In a non-membership organization, Directors may not be removed without cause.
-See N-PCL §706(b).
-Note that N-PCL §706(b) allows membership organizations to remove any Director without cause by vote of the members, if provided for in its By-Laws or Certificate of Incorporation, and such vote of the members should comply with the quorum requirements of N-PCL §608, the voting requirements of N-PCL §613 and/or the unanimous consent provisions of N-PCL §614.
-Also note that the removal of Directors under N-PCL §706(c)(2) for specific guidelines on removal pursuant to class voting.
-Furthermore, note that under N-PCL §§112(a)(4) and 706(d), the New York State Attorney General (or if the corporation is a membership organization - also by ten percent of members whether or not entitled to vote) may sue to remove Directors for cause.
-The court may bar from reelection any Director so removed for a period fixed by the court.
-See N-PCL §706(d).
+See N-PCL § 706(a).
+In a non-membership organization, directors may not be removed without cause.
+See N-PCL § 706(b).
+Note that N-PCL § 706(b) allows membership organizations to remove any director without cause by vote of the members, if provided for in its by-laws or certificate of incorporation, and such vote of the members should comply with the quorum requirements of N-PCL § 608, the voting requirements of N-PCL § 613 and/or the unanimous consent provisions of N-PCL § 614.
+Also note that the removal of directors under N-PCL § 706(c) is qualified by § 706(c); review N-PCL § 706(c)(1) if the corporation will have cumulative voting; review N-PCL § 706(c)(2) for specific guidelines on removal pursuant to class voting.
+Furthermore, note that under N-PCL § 112(a)(4) and 706(d), the New York State Attorney General (or if the corporation is a membership organization - also by ten percent of members whether or not entitled to vote) may sue to remove directors for cause.
+The court may bar from reelection any director so removed for a period fixed by the court.
+See N-PCL § 706(d).
 Also, some organizations like to include the following language regarding notice of the action in the removal clause, to be inserted after the last sentence of this Section 3.05: "...; provided further that at least one week's notice of the proposed action shall have been given to the Entire Board then in office."
-Further, some organizations include the following sentence in its removal clause, to stress the importance of Board meeting attendance on individual Directors: "Missing [insert appropriate number, often three] consecutive meetings of the Board, unless a majority of Directors has excused such Director from attendance due to extreme circumstance(s), may constitute cause."
+Further, some organizations include the following sentence in its removal clause, to stress the importance of board meeting attendance on individual directors: "Missing [insert appropriate number, often three] consecutive meetings of the Board, unless a majority of Directors has excused such Director from attendance due to extreme circumstance(s), may constitute cause."

-19 The Revitalization Act requires that no employee of the corporation shall serve as chairperson of the Board or hold any other title with similar responsibilities, unless the Board approves an employee serving as chairperson by a two-thirds vote of the Entire Board and contemporaneously documents in writing the basis for such approval; provided, that in no case shall such person be considered an "independent director."
-See N- PCL §713(f).
+The N-PCL requires that no employee of the corporation shall serve as chairperson of the board or hold any other title with similar responsibilities, unless the board approves an employee serving as chairperson by a two-thirds vote of the entire board and contemporaneously documents in writing the basis for such approval; provided, that in no case shall such person be considered an "independent director."
+See N- PCL § 713(f).
 Consider exclusion of the bracketed language as a best practice for other purposes in the N-PCL.

-20 See N-PCL §715(d).
-While it is not typical that Directors are compensated for their services as a Director of a nonprofit, if appropriate, consider language such as: "Compensation of Directors.
+See N-PCL § 715(d).
+While it is not typical that directors are compensated for their services as a director of a nonprofit, if appropriate, consider language such as: "Compensation of Directors.
 Directors may authorize by resolution the payment to a Director of reasonable compensation for services as a Director.
 The Corporation may pay or reimburse reasonable expenses incurred by Directors in connection with their Director services, such as costs to attend Board or committee meetings."

-21 See N-PCL §519.
-The annual report of directors must be verified (see N-PCL §519(a) for specific verification requirements), detail the assets, liabilities, principal changes in assets and liabilities, revenue, expenses and number of members (if applicable).
-See N-PCL §519(a)(1)-(5).
-Additionally, the report must be filed with the Corporation's records and either a copy or an abstract thereof entered into the meeting minutes.
-See N-PCL §519(b).
+See N-PCL § 519.
+The annual report of directors must be verified (see N-PCL § 519(a) for specific verification requirements), detail the assets, liabilities, principal changes in assets and liabilities, revenue, expenses and number of members (if applicable).
+See N-PCL § 519(a)(1)-(5).
+Additionally, the report must be filed with the corporation's records and either a copy or an abstract thereof entered into the meeting minutes.
+See N-PCL § 519(b).